legislation/tna.legislation.transformations.akn/README.md

 The schema itself is available at [https://www.legislation.gov.uk/schema/legislation.xsd](https://www.legislation.gov.uk/schema/legislation.xsd) with a user guide and extensive interactive documentation and diagrams at [https://legislation.github.io/clml-schema/](https://legislation.github.io/clml-schema/).

 ## About the XSLTs
-The XSLTs contained in the repository have been developed using XSLT 2.
+The XSLTs contained in the repository have been developed using XSLT2 and have been arranged in the following subfolders with a different folder for each process.
-Under construction:

-- Links to each XSLT folder with brief description
-- Saxon version compatibility statement for each XSLT
+These XSLTs and folders are under construction.

+- [akn2clml](https://bitbucket.org/tsoltd/tna.legislation.transformations.akn/src/main/akn2clml/) to convert AKN XML to CLML XML
+- [clml2akn](https://bitbucket.org/tsoltd/tna.legislation.transformations.akn/src/main/clml2akn/) to convert CLML XML to AKN XML
+- [akn2html](https://bitbucket.org/tsoltd/tna.legislation.transformations.akn/src/main/akn2html/) to convert AKN XML to HTML5 (still needs to be populated with correct content and structure)

+Other folders contain outdated versions of the code and will be removed following succesful merging.